DigitalGeographyLab/green-paths-2/docs/source/user_configurations.md

 # User Configurations

+The user configuration: config.yaml can be found in GP2 root under /user/ directory.

 The user configurations is the place where to configure Green Paths 2.0.
 It uses YML fileformat.
 For more on YML syntax see [YML Basics](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

 User configuratinos can be thought to belong into five groups (YML dictionaries):